nikolac/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/application-definition.md

 ## Upgrading to a Newer Nuxeo Server version

-When upgrading to a newer Nuxeo Version, Nuxeo Studio will automatically adapt the configuration to it.
+When upgrading to a newer Nuxeo Version, Nuxeo Studio will automatically adapt the configuration.
 Some exceptions requiring a manual change may still happen and are listed in the [specific upgrade instructions]({{page page='specific-upgrade-instructions'}}) page.

-When a previously selected package is not available for your newer Nuxeo Server version, Nuxeo Studio will list it in the pending changes and warn you about it.
+When a previously selected package is not available for your newer Nuxeo Server version, Nuxeo Studio will list it in the pending changes to warn you.
 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/Application Definition/Removal Notice
     name: removal-notice.png